ABOUT

-My novel Vintage was released in 2015 by Simon & Schuster.
-It’s been called “spellbinding” and “positively delightful” among other nice things.
+My books include the nonfiction title The Lost Continent, and my novel Vintage, which has been called “spellbinding” and “positively delightful” among other nice things.
 I’ve written fiction and nonfiction for publications ranging from Failbetter.com to Hair Trigger, MSN, The Briar Cliff Review, Narrative.ly and Terra Magazine.

-I pay my bills by working for Oregon State Productions, creating documentary, video and broadcast content that advances the university’s educational mission and makes a positive difference in the world.
-I also teach documentary film studies in the School of Writing, Literature and Film at OSU.
+I pay my bills by creating documentary, video and broadcast content that makes a positive difference in the world.
+I also teach documentary film studies in the School of Writing, Literature and Film at Oregon State University.

 I take photos, above and below the water.
 You can find and download some of them at Unsplash.

-I live in the spectacularly beautiful state of Oregon on the rainy side of the mountains with my wife and daughter.
-When I’m not doing something outside, I’m usually reading and occasionally writing books.
+I live in the spectacularly beautiful state of Oregon on the rainy side of the mountains, and when I’m not hiking, surfing, baking or doing something outside, I’m usually reading and occasionally writing books.

 I’m fortunate to have Kimberley Cameron of Kimberley Cameron & Associates representing my literary work.